markdaniel1982/ttlf_pp1/README.md

 # Trip the Light Fantastic

 Trip the Light Fantastic is a site for information about the digital record label based in Midlands, UK.
-The site is aimed at both new and returning visitor and will allow them to learn more about the owners by way of a DJ profile page, a gallery of latest track releases and a gallery of merchandise with links to buy items.
+The site is aimed at both new and returning visitors and will allow them to learn more about the owners by way of a DJ profile page, a gallery of latest track releases and a gallery of merchandise with links to buy items.

 ![Am I Responsive](documentation/images/responsive.png "Am I Responsive?")